ufopcsilab/projects/projects_undergrad.md

 > Students: João Paulo R. Alvarenga, Amanda Oliveira

 > Description: Recent advances in Automatic Speech Recognition have made it possible to achieve a quality never seen before in the literature, both for languages with abundant data, such as English, which has a large number of studies and for the Portuguese language, which has a more limited amount of resources and studies.
 This research project explores state-of-the-art techniques for the Portuguese.
-For reference see [Alvarenga at al.](https://latamt.ieeer9.org/index.php/transactions/article/view/7464) - [Link for video abstract](https://www.youtube.com/watch?v=yJ8FygAPvqw)
+For reference see [Alvarenga at al, 2023](https://latamt.ieeer9.org/index.php/transactions/article/view/7464) - [Link for video abstract](https://www.youtube.com/watch?v=yJ8FygAPvqw)
 >
 7) **Statistical Tests of Hypotheses Applied to Hyper-parameter Optimization**
 > Professor: Rodrigo Silva